Heading to the Edinburgh Christmas Market? Check out my fun things to do and top tips.

 The first thing we did when we arrived in Edinburgh for the day was head straight to the Edinburgh Christmas Market in Princes St Gardens.
 We armed ourselves with a nice mug of mulled wine and had a little wander around the stalls.
 Even if you’re not buying anything it’s a lot of fun to window shop all the wares!

 Our little girl got a bit too excited about seeing the Big Wheel, so that was our next port of call.
-The Big Wheel is quite pricey to go on, but if you live in or around Edinburgh and have an EH postcode you can get 20% off the Big Wheel (and all rides) at the market so be sure to bring some ID!
+The Big Wheel is quite pricey to go on.
+However, if you live in or around Edinburgh and have an EH postcode you can get 20% off the Big Wheel (and all rides) at the market.
+Be sure to bring some ID!

 It didn’t look that high from the ground, but once we got to the top we realised it’s pretty pretty high!
 You do get some fabulous views of the city so it’s well worth getting over your fear of heights to go on it!

-Once you’ve exhausted the Christmas Market in Princes St Gardens you can head over and enjoy the Christmas offerings at St Andrew’s Square, where you can ice-skate, feast on some fantastic food from local vendors, and more.
+Once you’ve exhausted the Christmas Market in Princes St Gardens you can head over and enjoy the Christmas offerings at St Andrew’s Square.
+Here you can ice-skate, feast on some fantastic food from local vendors, and more.

-If by this point you’ve reached Christmas market saturation point then here are some other favourite independent places in Edinburgh to enjoy on your visit to the city:
+If by this point you’ve reached Christmas market saturation point then don’t worry.
+Here are some other favourite independent places in Edinburgh to enjoy on your visit to the city:

 Hendersons, on Hanover Street, is a favourite for lunch, and not too far from St Andrew’s Square.
 Full of vegetarian and vegan deliciousness it comes highly recommended.
 If you fancy a sweet treat after lunch my favourite is the cherry pie – so good!

 You can then head up over the Mound and across the Royal Mile to Victoria Street and the Grassmarket.
-One of the prettiest areas in Edinburgh, it’s full of independent and vintage shops (my favourites are Hannah Zakari, Red Door Gallery, Armstrongs, Black Box Boutique and Godiva).
+One of the prettiest areas in Edinburgh, it’s full of independent and vintage shops (my favourites include Red Door Gallery, Armstrongs, and Godiva).
 It’s also a nice area to walk about and soak up the atmosphere.

 If it’s a chilly day and you’re in need of a hot chocolate to warm your cockles then from the Grassmarket it’s only a short hop to Peter’s Yard, in Quartermile.
 Their cardamom hot chocolate is just amazing, and they do pretty good coffee too.
 They also make delicious cardamom vanilla buns (below), which are my all time favourite cake (they just pip Henderson’s cherry pie!).